Virtualization Glossary of Terms You Should Know

 Although a variety of different technologies fall under the umbrella of virtualization, in general, it refers to the ability to run multiple operating systems and applications on the same physical hardware.

 Virtualization software, also known as a hypervisor, acts as a layer between the software and the hardware.
 Hypervisor software essentially emulates the hardware using software.
-There are two primary hypervisor software solutions, Hyper-V and VMware, although there are other players in the space including Citrix XenServer.
+There are two primary hypervisor software solutions, Hyper-V and VMware, although there are other players in this space including Citrix XenServer.

 Put simply, when you run a different operating system on top of the primary operating system, this secondary operating system is referred to as a virtual machine.
 Virtualization allows you to run multiple virtual machines (called Guests) on a single physical machine (called a Host), meaning you can share the same CPU, memory, video card, hard disk, etc. By sharing hardware, you save not only on the cost of the hardware but also on the energy needed to cool that hardware.